Click Here to Explore Our Financing Options

 1. Turn Off Your HVAC System

-The first step is to turn off your heating and cooling system.
+The first step when cleaning mold in air ducts is to turn off your heating and cooling system.
 This is a critical step to prevent any mold spores from being circulated throughout your home while you clean.
 The HVAC system, if left on, can easily blow spores into other areas, making the problem worse.
 By keeping the system off, you ensure that the spores stay contained and the cleaning process becomes more effective.

 2. Gather Your Cleaning Supplies